palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

    :width: 100%

-1. Your project name should be "First Graphics App."
+1. Your project name should be the slug "first-graphics-app"
 2. The HTML preprocessor you choose must be "Nunjucks."
 3. The JavaScript preprocessor your choose must be "ES6 (Using Babel)"
 4. Styles must be written with "Sass"